emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-dcdd.md

 # Altair Floppy Disk (88-DCDD)

-[Altair floppy disk][disk]{:target="_blank"} offered the advantage of permanent store including relatively fast access to data.
+[Altair floppy disk][disk]{:target="_blank"} (88-DCDD) offered the advantage of permanent store including relatively fast access to data.
 The speed of data transfer was 250 Kbit/s (The plugin does not emulate this).
-Data transfer was serial, a bit after bit. :
+Data transfer was serial, byte after byte.

 ![Altair disk]({{ site.baseurl }}/assets/altair8800/altair-disk.jpg)